Wildfire nears capital of Canada’s Northwest Territories as fleeing residents fill roads and flights

 Indigenous communities have been hit hard by the wildfires, which threaten important cultural activities such as hunting, fishing and gathering native plants.

-Amy Cardinal Christianson, an Indigenous fire specialist with Parks Canada, has said the wildfires “are so dangerous and so fast-moving” that evacuations increasingly are necessary, which is a challenge in remote communities where there might be one road in, or no roads at all.
+Amy Cardinal Christianson, an Indigenous fire specialist with Parks Canada, has said the wildfires “are so dangerous and so fast moving” that evacuations increasingly are necessary, posing a challenge in remote communities where there might be one road in, or no roads at all.

-Officials in British Columbia, where about 370 fires are burning, also were bracing for more evacuations, after dry lightning and brisk winds were forecast for the coming days.
+Alice Liske left Yellowknife by road with her six kids earlier this week because the air quality was so bad.

+She worried about how so many people would flee the city in such a short time.